Dhanbad Junction railway station

 One of the largest and busiest railway junctions, it is one of the most important stations on the Grand Chord.
 CIC rail line starts from Dhanbad and ends at Singrauli in Madhya Pradesh.
 Besides the CIC section there was a direct line to Ranchi which goes through Bokaro and Chandrapura.
 Most trains bound for Ranchi take this route.
-Dhanbad has a rail connectivity with the other major parts of the country such as Kolkata, Mumbai, Delhi, Chennai, Goa, Jammu, Katpadi, Lucknow, Ahmedabad, Bikaner, Hyderabad, Kochi, Indore, Bhopal, Gwalior, Jabalpur, Jaipur, Firozpur, Nagpur, Pune, Guwahati, Jamshedpur, Patna, Daltonganj, Kolhapur, Bhubaneswar, etc. Another rail line passing through the district, starts at Kharagpur and ends at Gomoh, this rail line comes under South Eastern Railway.
+Dhanbad has a rail connectivity with the other major parts of the country such as Kolkata, Mumbai, Delhi, Chennai, Goa, Jammu, Katpadi, Lucknow, Ahmedabad, Bikaner, Hyderabad, Kochi, Indore, Bhopal, Gwalior, Jabalpur, Jaipur, Firozpur, Nagpur, Guwahati, Jamshedpur, Patna, Daltonganj, Kolhapur, Bhubaneswar, etc. Another rail line passing through the district, starts at Kharagpur and ends at Gomoh, this rail line comes under South Eastern Railway.
 Dhanbad is connected with most of the states through rail network.

 There used to be another railway line from Dhanbad connecting it to Jharia and Pathardih.
 The line used to intersect the CIC section, requiring a diamond crossing near Purana Bazar.
 Now that the line has been dis-mantled, the Diamond Crossing is no longer operational.

 Previously when there were much less trains from Ranchi and adjoining areas, Dhanbad along with Tatanagar railway station served as the main railway stations for the entire state of Jharkhand.